INTERFACE ALERT SYSTEM (IAS) - Introduction

 The banner photograph shows a portion of the Power Management Buttons (PMB).
 The PMB, also known as the traffic lights are used to turn on and off the various sectors within the Throttle Interface Module (TIM).

-The 'traffic lights' consist of three push to engage buttons.
+The traffic lights, consist of three push to engage buttons, that can turn on or off the various sectors as well as the autothrottle automation.
 Each button is a different coloured LED.

 The Throttle Communication Module (TCM) also has a rudimentary Interface Alert System.
 Three coloured LEDS located on the forward side of the TCM provide a reference to determine correct operation of the throttle.